Monterroso/CozyCabin/docs/codebase-best-practices.md

 - [@ui-rules.md](../ui-rules.md)
 - [@theme-rules.md](../theme-rules.md)

-It outlines how to organize and structure the AIDesk codebase to ensure scalability, clarity, and maintainability.
+It outlines how to organize and structure the CozyCabin codebase to ensure scalability, clarity, and maintainability.
 It also includes a recommended folder structure with clear separation of concerns, along with notes on file naming and key style conventions.

 ---

 ## 1. Overview

-AIDesk is an AI-first project.
+CozyCabin is an AI-first project.
 Our goal is to create a codebase that is:
 - Modular and scalable, with an organized folder structure.
 - Easy to navigate and read, particularly for AI-based tools.
 - Strictly adhering to TypeScript & React best practices.